 Christian values might be considered conservative elsewhere in the world but here in Japan Imari Tones inspire people in a different way: Don’t be afraid to be different.
 Be yourself and follow what you believe in.
 For them, it was Jesus.
 That’s why Imari Tones’ message is unique, both in Japanese cultural context and in the world.

 Seeking their own unique sound, Imari Tones has been incorporating Japanese traditional essence into their music.
 They believe Christianity is not just a religion from the West.
 They believe it can be found in Japanese Samurai spirit.

 That’s why they made “Jesus Wind”, a concept album based on Japanese history.
 They sang about ancient Samurai warriors and Buddhist monks from a Christian viewpoint and made it clear about Christian influence on Japanese history.

-In 2020, with the new lineup consisting of singer/guitarist Tak, bassist Marie, and drummer Koji Maya, they have finished making “Nabeshima” double album.
+In 2021, with the new lineup consisting of singer/guitarist Tak, bassist Marie, and drummer Shinryu, they are releasing “Nabeshima” double album.
 “Nabeshima” is a fusion of Christianity, Japanese traditional music, and heavy metal.

 Now having found their ultimate musical style, Imari Tones is ready to declare Jesus’ name in Japan.

 (well, it’s old but it’s the only text written in proper English…)